evgeny-gridasov/ec2instancespricing/README.md

 ======================

 Written by Eran Sandler (@erans)
-http://eran.sandler.co.il
+Forked by Evgeny Gridasov (@evgeny-gridasov) http://eran.sandler.co.il
 http://forecastcloudy.net (@forecastcloudy)

+This fork is focused on getting up to date prices only for all EC2 instance types.
+All other features like CPUCore/RAM/Storage/etc info is supported in the main repository.

 ec2instancespricing.py is a quick & dirty library and a command line interface (CLI) to get a list of all Amazon Web Services EC2 instances pricing including On-Demand,